bm10354/GetCleanData/Project/README.md

 - __run_analysis.R__ is the R implementation of data transformations.

 #### Reproduction steps
-1.Source data preparation
-Download and unzip file from [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) The result is the local disk (sub)directory named UCI HAR Dataset, containing the source data files and subdirectories Thise can be done with any tools of choice, not necessary within R.
+1.Download and unzip file from [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) The result is the local disk (sub)directory named UCI HAR Dataset, containing the source data files and subdirectories This can be done with any tools of choice, not necessary within R.

-2.R program preparation
-Download run_analysis.R from this repository so it is available for R (R Studio).
+2.Download run_analysis.R from this repository so it is available for R.
 It is not necessary to put it in UCI HAR Dataset.

-3.R program execution
-Set working R (R Studio) working directory to UCI HAR Dataset and execute run_analysis.R
+3.Set R working R working directory to UCI HAR Dataset and execute run_analysis.R